 Preheat the oven to 350 degrees f and line a baking sheet with parchment paper.

-Sprinkle half of the crushed almonds in a single layer on the parchment-lined baking sheet and then sprinkle half of the chopped chocolate on top.
+STEP 4: Sprinkle half of the crushed almonds in a single layer on the parchment-lined large baking sheet and then sprinkle half of the chopped chocolate on top.

-Melt the butter over medium-high heat in a heavy saucepan.
-Once the butter melts, add the water and sugar; cook stirring occasionally.
+STEP 5: Melt the butter over medium-high heat in a heavy saucepan.
+Once the butter melts, reduce to medium heat; add the water and sugar; cook stirring occasionally.

-After several minutes of cooking the sugar will start to dissolve.
-Once the sugar is fully dissolved and the mixture transforms into a bubbly dark-colored syrup watch the temperature closely until it reaches 290 degrees F (soft crack stage).
+STEP 6: After several minutes of cooking, the sugar will dissolve.
+Once the sugar dissolves and the mixture transforms into a bubbly, dark-colored syrup, reduce the heat to medium-low heat and watch the temperature closely until it reaches 290 degrees F (soft crack stage).
 This step can take about 30 to 40 minutes.

-Once the thermometer reaches 290, carefully and quickly pour the hot syrup mixture evenly over the nuts and chocolate on the baking sheet and smooth it out with a rubber spatula.
+STEP 7: Once the thermometer reaches 290 degrees f, carefully and quickly pour the hot syrup mixture evenly over the nuts and chocolate on the baking sheet and smooth it out with a rubber spatula.

-Top the toffee mixture with an even layer of the remaining chopped chocolate and nuts.
+STEP 8: Top the toffee mixture with an even layer of chopped chocolate and nuts.
 Store it in the refrigerator until the toffee is set and the chocolate hardens.

 Ingredient Notes & Substitutions

 Unsalted Butter and coconut sugar are the base of this recipe.
-While coconut sugar can be substituted with white sugar, there is no good substitute for butter in this recipe.
+While coconut sugar can be substituted with white sugar, this recipe has no good substitute for butter.

-If you don't have unsalted butter, or if you prefer a saltier candy, you can use salted butter in place of unsalted butter.
+If you don’t have unsalted butter or prefer a saltier candy, you can use salted butter instead of unsalted butter.

-Almonds.
-Toasting raw almonds before adding them to this recipe adds so much flavor and a nice crunchy texture to the toffee.
+Almonds – Toasting raw almonds before adding them to this recipe adds flavor and a nice crunchy texture to the toffee.

-Toasted almonds can be replaced with your favorite toasted nuts such as walnuts, pecans, cashews, macadamia nuts, or hazelnuts.
+Toasted almonds can replace your favorite toasted nuts, such as walnuts, pecans, cashews, macadamia nuts, or hazelnuts.

-Dark Chocolate.
-Dark chocolate is less sweet than milk chocolate and pairs perfectly with sweet toffee.
-If you prefer milk chocolate almond toffee, you can replace the dark chocolate toffee with milk chocolate or you can use semi-sweet chocolate chips.
+Dark Chocolate – Dark chocolate is less sweet than milk chocolate and pairs perfectly with sweet toffee.
+If you prefer milk chocolate almond toffee, you can replace the dark chocolate toffee with milk chocolate or use semi-sweet chocolate chips.

 Recipe Variations